ygreq/n4m-binance-api-in-max/README.md

 Please be adviced that it uses code made by other people.
 I cannot guarranty for its safety.
 So USE THIS AT YOUR OWN RISK.
 Plus consider I am new to javascript so mistakes can be made.

+BTW, related to the warning, condier reading this: https://hackernoon.com/how-blockchain-technology-could-fix-the-node-js-ecosystem-bccc60832900